ashmita-code/brewery-pipeline/data-pipeline/README.md

 | **Audit & DQ** | DuckDB + Python (pandas & Excel export) |

 ---
+---

+## ⚙️ Pipeline Scalability

+This project runs on a **sample (51 rows)** for clarity and speed in Colab,
+but the ETL logic, schema design, and DQ framework are **fully scalable** to the complete **8.9K-row dataset**.
+All joins, referential integrity, and lineage graphs are built to handle production-size data.

+---

 ## ▶️ Run Locally (Colab or Desktop)